XingtongGe/XingtongGe/README.md

 - 👋 Hi, I’m Xingtong Ge
-- 👀 I’m interested in Video Procesing and
+- 👀 I’m interested in Image/Video Procesing and Deep Learning
 - 🌱 I’m currently working on the topic of "Video Coding for Machine(VCM)"
 - 📫 xingtong.ge@gmail.com